Block (Create Change Request)

 Withdraw Block Reference

-In order to withdraw a Block (BL) from a BL proceed as follows:
+In order to withdraw a Block from a Block proceed as follows:

-In order to assign a Property (PR) to a BL proceed as follows:
+In order to withdraw a Property from a Block proceed as follows: